mvallet91/JELAI/README.md

 - [Development and Local Experimentation](#development-and-local-experimentation)

 ### Description
-The system consists of a JupyterHub server, individual user Jupyter servers, a chatbot server, and an Ollama server.
+The system consists of a JupyterHub server, individual user Jupyter servers, a middleware server, and an Ollama server.
-- The JupyterHub server (containerized, running in the `jupyterhub-docker` Docker network) handles user authentication and administration of individual user servers.
+- The JupyterHub server (containerized, running in the `jupyterhub-docker` Docker network) handles user authentication and management of individual user servers.
-- The individual user Jupyter servers are automatically created (or *spawned*) when a user is created in the JupyterHub server (containerized and run in the `jupyterhub-docker` Docker network)
+- The **individual user** Jupyter servers are automatically created (or *spawned*) when a user is created in the JupyterHub server (each user has their own container, which is connected to the `jupyterhub-docker` Docker network)
     - The user notebooks are based on the [Scipy-notebook](https://github.com/jupyter/docker-stacks/tree/main/images/scipy-notebook) image, including common packages for data science and machine learning.
     - The [Jupyterlab-pioneer](https://pypi.org/project/jupyterlab-pioneer/) Extension logs telemetry data from the user's interactions with the notebook.
     - The [Jupyter-chat](https://github.com/jupyterlab/jupyter-chat) Extension is used to integrate a chat interface into the notebook.
-    - The `chat_interact.py` script is used to interact with the LLM-handler server by watching the chat files for changes and sending the messages to the server.
+    - The `chat_interact.py` script in the notebook image is used to interact with the LLM-handler server by watching the chat files for changes and sending the messages to the server.
-    - The `process_logs.py` script processes the telemetry logs from the JupyterLab-Pioneer extension to create a JSON file with the processed logs for each notebook.
+    - The `process_logs.py` script in the notebook image processes the telemetry logs from the JupyterLab-Pioneer extension to create a JSON file with the processed logs for each notebook.
 - The **middleware** container runs the LLM-handler server and the LA module.
-    - The LLM-handler server (in `history_app.py`) is a LangChain-based server that provides a REST API for the chatbot.
+    - The LLM-handler server (in `llm_handler.py`) is a LangChain-based server that provides a REST API for the chatbot.
 It uses the FileChatMessageHistory class to process the chat history for each conversation, stored in the `chat_histories` directory and calls the Ollama server to generate responses.
+    - The LA module (in progress) processes the telemetry logs from the JupyterLab-Pioneer to generate insights and visualizations for instructors and researchers, and trigger interventions based on user actions.
-- Fluentd and Fluent-bit are used to collect logs from the individual containers and send them to the middleware container for storage and processing with the LA module.
+- **Fluent** is used to collect logs from the individual containers and send them to the middleware container for storage and processing with the LA module.
-- The Ollama server can run locally in the host machine or on a separate one.
+- The **Ollama** server can run locally in the host machine or on a separate one.
 Cloud or third-party services can also be used, but the system is designed to work with a self-hosted server.

 ## Setup and Configuration
 This setup has was developed and tested on Ubuntu 22.04 and 24.04.